OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };
 ```

 The message RX session object is managed by `SubscriberImpl`, which also implements `IRunnable`.
-The `run` method polls the RX session and if there is a transfer available, it is consumed and then the `accept` method of each living `SubscriberBase` is invoked sequentially.
+The `run` method polls the RX session, and if there is a transfer available, it is consumed, and then the `accept` method of each living `SubscriberBase` is invoked sequentially.
 Each `Subscriber` deserializes its own copy of the message and stores it for consumption by the application in the FIFO queue.
 The `SubscriberImpl` then destroys the `DynamicBuffer` containing the received transfer.

 It is easy to see that there is a certain redundancy involved, as each `Subscriber` performs deserialization independently of each other, resulting in duplicate work.
 This is avoidable but is somewhat convoluted, as the type of the message is not known to `SubscriberImpl`; one approach is to use the first instance of `Subscriber` to perform deserialization and then to deliver the deserialized message object to each of its siblings by value (unless we are comfortable using shared pointers here, which we are probably not).
 This may need to be revised in a later version; however, one should keep in mind that the work duplication only becomes a problem for large messages that are expensive to deserialize, and the application is arguably less likely to have more than one subscriber for such expensive messages.